TomConlin/Semantic_Exchange_Format/README.md

  - all edges

 to have well established context.
+That is: everything which is not external data comes from and with globaly shared, commonly accepted, referable, predefined, definitions, and usage patterns.

 If these predefined patterns are drawn from well established libraries of patterns then graph fragments from unrelated sources may